learn-co-curriculum/dsc-curriculum-guidelines/README.md

 An extensive style guide can be found [here](https://github.com/learn-co-curriculum/dsc-curriculum-guidelines/blob/master/style_guide.md).

 To not confuse current batches of students, we create clones of existing repositories before altering them significantly.
 A new track will be created for curriculum V1.
-To learn how to make a copy for all branches purely using command line, go to our repository cloning documentation (https://github.com/learn-co-curriculum/dsc-curriculum-guidelines/blob/master/cloning_repositories.md).
+To learn how to make a copy for all branches purely using command line, go to our [Repository Cloning Document](https://github.com/learn-co-curriculum/dsc-curriculum-guidelines/blob/master/cloning_repositories.md).

 To copy your markdown text in juputer notebooks between branches, you can go here {Matts master merger comes here}.